The link between Great, great leadership and death

 They see something in the world, small or large…that is simply wrong.
 “Hell no…not on my watch.”
 And it stirs in them a passion that takes them above any petty concerns about ego, status, wealth or fame.

-In the process, they are moved to action that has no compromise.
+In the process, they are moved to action without compromise.
 They find a way, make a way…no matter what.
 Not always pretty, sometimes causing harm.

 But what, you might well ask, has this to do with death?

-To unleash the passion and commitment that these people lived by they had to face their own death.
-One cannot live to the extreme of a vision without knowing that it might cost them everything.
-The truth at any price including the price of their life.
+To unleash the passion and commitment that these people lived by, they had to face their own death.
+One cannot live by the extreme of a vision without knowing that it might cost them everything.
+The truth at any price, including the price of their life.

-The path to discovery of this voice is not easy.
-It requires a deep dive into dark places, into heart ache, death, isolation, loss, loneliness, being misunderstood, vilified…and for this reason few have the courage to journey to this depth.
+The path to the discovery of this voice is not easy.
+It requires a deep dive into dark places, into heartache, death, isolation, loss, loneliness, being misunderstood, vilified…and for this reason, few have the courage to journey to this depth.
 Far easier to live a partial life.

-Often the greatest of leaders are so polarised by their passions that they disregard the lingering shadows of their own self that trail them.
-Far from perfect as human’s they have little time for the slings and arrows that are cast in their direction by people who only see the dark and not the light, see their anger and not their love.
+Often, the greatest of leaders are so polarised by their passions that they disregard the lingering shadows of their own selves that trail them.
+Far from perfect as humans, they have little time for the slings and arrows that are cast in their direction by people who only see the dark and not the light, see their anger and not their love.

 In a world obsessed with perfection, with wanting our leader exemplars to be perfect, with finding it far easier to tear down another than stand up to be counted, we are desperate for real leadership.

-Along comes Malala Yousafzai…instead of waiting for someone else, she decided that that leader would be her.
-The truth at any price including the price of your life.
+Along comes Malala Yousafzai…instead of waiting for someone else, she decided that the leader would be her.
+The truth at any price, including the price of your life.

 “Remembering that I’ll be dead soon is the most important tool I’ve ever encountered to help me make the big choices in life.